pranabdas/learning.js.org/docs/dom/event-handler.md

+---
-### Event handler
+title: Event handler
+---

 We can do something based on the browser events, like when a button is clicked, page is scrolled etc.

 Let's create a simple html page:
 ```html
 <html>
     <head>